aungthuoo/share/notes/flutter-riverpod2-providers/index.md

-# ✅ Flutter Riverpod 2 Cheat Sheet
+# ✅ Flutter Riverpod 2 : The different kinds of providers
 ## 🔹 1.
 Provider<T>
-Description: Exposes a value that doesn’t change (pure getter or computed).
+Provider is great for accessing dependencies that don't change, such as the `repositories` in our app.
+You may use this to access `a repository`, `a logger`, or some other class that `doesn't contain mutable state`.

 Example:
 ```dart